• Skip to primary navigation

 Tawny port is the star of the show in this sauce!
 Port wine comes from Portugal and it is a fortified wine, usually on the sweeter side.

 Tawny port is the least sweet of all the ports and it is aged in wooden casks.
-Ports are often served as an aperitif, along with appetizers like cheese or as an after dinner drink.
+Ports are often served as an aperitif, along with appetizers like cheese, or as an after-dinner drink.

 When cooking with port or wine, select something that you enjoy drinking.
-Don't buy a cooking wine.
+Don't buy cooking wine.
 Start with something you enjoy and the flavors will transfer right through to your sauce.

 Key ingredients